 - If a mass is not a simple cyst (that is, if it is at least partly solid), then you may need to have more imaging tests.
-Some masses can be watched with periodic mammograms, while others may need a biopsy.
-The size, shape, and margins (edges) of the mass help the radiologist determine if cancer is present.
+Some masses can be watched with periodic mammograms, while others may need to be biopsied.
+The size, shape, and margins (edges) of the mass help the radiologist determine if cancer is likely to be present.

 Having your previous mammograms available for the radiologist is very important.
 They can show that a mass or calcification has not changed for many years.
 This would mean that it is probably a benign condition and a biopsy is not needed.

 Your mammogram report may also contain an assessment of breast density or state that you have “dense breasts.”
-Breast density is based on how much of your breast is made up fatty tissue vs. how much is made up of fibrous and glandular tissue.
+Breast density is based on how much of your breast is made up fatty tissue vs. how much is fibrous and glandular tissue.

-Dense breasts are not abnormal.
+Dense breasts are not abnormal and about half of women have dense breasts on a mammogram.
 Although dense breast tissue can make it harder to find cancers on a mammogram, at this time, experts do not agree what other tests, if any, should be done in addition to mammograms in women with dense breasts.

 Limitations of mammograms

 A mammogram cannot prove that an abnormal area is cancer.
 To confirm cancer is present, a small amount of tissue must be removed and looked at under a microscope.
 This procedure, called a biopsy, is described in the section, "How is breast cancer diagnosed?"

 You should also be aware that mammograms are done to find breast cancers that cannot be felt.
 If you have a breast lump, you should have it checked by your doctor and consider having it biopsied even if your mammogram result is normal.